What happens at a WW Workshop?

 Weekly WW Workshops (once known as a Weight Watchers meeting), is just one aspect of WW that has undergone a refresh.
 Once upon a time, members would visit a Weight Watchers centre or hall, weigh in on the scales, set a goal for the week ahead and then the Coach would run them through a discussion on various program-related topics.

-These days a WW Studio visit takes a more holistic form—one that inspires long term behavioural change among members, rather than focusing primarily on weight loss.
+These days a WW Workshop visit takes a more holistic form—one that inspires long term behavioural change among members, rather than focusing primarily on weight loss.
+Plus you now have the option to attend workshops in-person or virtually via Zoom.
+This means you can join from anywhere in the world and have even more options to find a time that suits your schedule!

 Here’s what happens: